-The town was first founded as a fishing village in the 10th century but grew rapidly, especially after it was given a charter by Eleanor of Aquitaine.
-From the 14th to the 16th century it was one of France's great maritime cities, its wealth based on trade with the New World.
+The town was first founded as a fishing village in the 10th century but grew rapidly, especially after it was given a charter by Eleanor of Aquitaine, allowing it to be a free port and runs its own affairs.
+Under Plantangenate rule, it traded with England Netherlands and Spain.
+Despite the One Hundred Years War and the French Wars of Religion, the city continued to thrive and from the 14th to the 16th century it was one of France’s great maritime cities, its wealth based on trade with the New World.

-It has long been a French favourite with luminaries including Voltaire and Rabelais and Jean-Paul Sartre who went to school here associated with the town.
-Today, the French flock here for its tourist attractions, great atmosphere and its proximity to the golden sands of the Atlantic beaches and beautiful off-shore islands.
+It has long been a French favourite with luminaries including Voltaire and Rabelais and Jean-Paul Sartre, who went to school here, associated with the town.
+Today, the French come to La Rochelle for its tourist attractions, great atmosphere and its proximity to the golden sands of the Atlantic beaches and beautiful off-shore islands.

 WHAT TO SEE AND DO: